 Following the process of other ISO standards, this determination is to be led by the executive management team.
 Proving top-down direction and improvement of your information security systems is something that auditors specifically look for when they evaluate your ISMS for certification.

-Your team will be required to become familiar with your company security policy and will follow the process of assessing and treating information security risks.
+Your team will be required to become familiar with your company’s security policy and will follow the process of assessing and treating information security risks.
 You will also be responsible for the careful documentation of your methods, the results of your risk assessments, and the decisions regarding the treatment of those risks.

 Information security controls more than just written information related to products or services.
 It encompasses all the information that drives your business forward.
-Personnel information, email, supplier information, customer information, and records of the laws and regulations you must follow need to be included in your ISMS and managed with the utmost care to ensure their protection.
+Be sure to include personnel information, email, supplier information, customer information, and records of the laws and regulations you must follow in your ISMS.
+Then, manage this information with the utmost care to ensure their protection.

 Companies should apply any controls listed in ISO 27001 Annex A that are relevant and are audited to these controls.
 You can exclude irrelevant controls upon justification.

-- the acceptable use of information and assets
+- The acceptable use of information and assets.

-- control of access to information
+- Control of access to information.

-- confidentiality and non-disclosure agreements
+- Confidentiality and non-disclosure agreements.

-- security of information in supplier relationships
+- Security of information in supplier relationships.

-- procedures and policies in the event of a security incident or breach
+- Procedures and policies in the event of a security incident or breach.

-- standard operation procedures
+- Standard operation procedures.

-- compliance and permanence of information security procedures
+- Compliance and permanence of information security procedures.

 Annex A provides a structure that allows companies to ensure they are meeting all the requirements of control within their ISMS.